haihala/haihala.github.io/src/lib/posts/intro-to-teaching.md

 ask me to lecture about stuff.
 As for what I've done, I've been the main organizer and lecturer at a summer program for high schoolers at [Matematiikkalinja](https://matematiikkalinja.fi/).
-This includes lectures on a wide array of computer science related topics like frontend web development and command line usage.
+This includes lectures on a wide array of computer science related topics like front end web development and command line usage.
 Practical exercises where the students make stuff are also frequently used.